alainwolf/roll.urown.net/server/mail/mta-sts.rst

 Installation
 ^^^^^^^^^^^^

-The Postifix MTA-STS Resolver is available in the Ubuntu software package repository::
+The Postfix MTA-STS Resolver is available in the Ubuntu software package repository::

     $ sudo apt install postfix-mta-sts-resolver